rkw0k/Hotel-Reviews/README.md

 # Hotel-Reviews
-Suggest-Inn, hotel recommender that finds the best value for your price.
+#### Suggest-Inn, a hotel recommender that finds the best valued hotel for your price.

 www.suggest-inn.com